kuetemeier/imgindex/README.md

 You can use this JSON file e.g. as a data source in [HUGO](http://gohugo.io/) websites.

+## WARNING - work in progress

+A little warning.
+This is a pre-alpha version, and heavy work in progess.

+If you would like to join and help me, just send me a message / email.

 ## License

 Copyright © 2020 Jörg Kütemeier <joerg@kuetemeier.de>